-- (1) An approved service delivery organisation may set fees and charges in respect of functions, duties, and powers performed or exercised by the organisation under an order made under section 296B. - (2) Fees may be set at any level as specified by the organisation. - (3) This section applies despite anything in this Act or in the Fisheries Act 1983, but does not limit the application of the Commerce Act 1986.
+- (1) An approved service delivery organisation may set fees and charges in respect of functions, duties, and powers performed or exercised by the organisation under an order made under section 296B. - (2) Fees may be set at any level as specified by the organisation. - (3) This section applies despite anything in this Act, but does not limit the application of the Commerce Act 1986.